Phase-Based Multi-Gait Learning for a Salamander-Like Robot: Methodology

 This formulation produces a 15-dimensional target vector

 which is subsequently tracked by Proportional-Integral-Derivative controllers.

 Unlike recent approaches that apply RL to directly optimize joint angles or the parameters of predefined trajectories, our method focuses exclusively on modulating the phase evolution process.
-The phase variables evolve over time according to
+The phase variables are updated at each control step according to

 where $\omega_i \in \left[-\frac{\pi}{2},\,\frac{\pi}{2}\right]\ \text{rad/s}$ denotes the phase velocity, and $\Delta t$ is the control interval.
 Phase velocity is allowed to be positive or negative, indicating forward or reverse phase progression.
 Accordingly, the action space is summarized as the phase velocity vector output by the policy: